 Touchstone have partnered with us since 2016, funding the construction of 24 homes in Malawi for orphans and vulnerable children over a three-year period.
-This year they began the funding of a new three-year project, which will see 17 new homes built and 15 upgraded in Siem Reap, Cambodia.
-Each year their staff travel overseas to help build a home, meet the families, and see first-hand the impact their contribution is making.
+In 2018, they provided funds to support a project in Siem Reap Cambodia, which will see 17 new homes built and 21 upgraded by the end of 2021.
+Prior to the COVID-19 pandemic, Touchstone Employee's have travelled overseas to help build home's, meet the families they are supporting, and to see first-hand the impact their contribution is making.

 Helping to build communities

-In both Countries, Each team worked side by side with members of the community to construct the new homes.
+In both Countries, Touchstone Volunteers have worked side by side with members of the community to construct a number of the homes.